n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-langchain.openai/common-issues.md

 ## Insufficient quota

 This error displays when your OpenAI account doesn't have enough credits to fulfill your request.
-This may mean that your OpenAI trial period has ended or that your OpenAI account needs more credit.
+This may mean that your OpenAI trial period has ended, that your OpenAI account needs more credit, or that your OpenAI account has reached its current usage limits.

-To troubleshoot this error:
+To troubleshoot this error, in your OpenAI organization:

 * check that your [OpenAI account](https://platform.openai.com/settings/organization/billing/overview){:target=_blank .external-link} has enough credit
+* check that your OpenAI organization is within its [usage limits](https://platform.openai.com/docs/guides/rate-limits/usage-tiers){:target=_blank .external-link} by visiting your organization [limits](https://platform.openai.com/account/rate-limits){:target=_blank .external-link}
+* check that your OpenAI project is within its usage limits by selecting your project in your [organization settings](https://platform.openai.com/settings/organization){:target=_blank .external-link} and viewing or changing the project limits

+In n8n:

 * check that the [OpenAI credentials](/integrations/builtin/credentials/openai/) use a valid [OpenAI API key](https://platform.openai.com/api-keys){:target=_blank .external-link} for the account you've added money to
 * ensure that you connect the [OpenAI node](/integrations/builtin/app-nodes/n8n-nodes-langchain.openai/) to the correct [OpenAI credentials](/integrations/builtin/credentials/openai/)